tykling/certgrinder/docs/certgrinder-changelog.rst

   This rename must be done for each domainset.
 If a keypair with the old filename is found Certgrinder will quit with exit code 1 and refuse to run.
 Use the new ``show paths`` subcommand to figure out what the new filenames should be.

+- Prefix certgrinderd output with ``certgrinderd:`` when not in debug mode.

 Fixed
 ~~~~~
 - Fix wrong requirements line for pre-commit (remove extra equal sign)